brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The race had a three year waiting list, which gave me enough time to race my other six continents; in Italy, Canada, New Zealand, Thailand, Morocco & Colombia.
 Three years ago this seemed so far away, but as I backpacked through South America it grew undeniably closer.
 It had been the centre of this trip, guiding my movement south since Mexico.
 Always on my mind while hiking on [Aconcagua](aconcagua) and in [Patagonia](otrek), wondering would it all go to plan.
 This was the biggest goal I aimed to achieve before turning 30 later this year.

 The trip cost me $9,000 and takes 14 days.
-Starting in Buenos Aires, flying to Ushuaia, 3 days sailing the Drake Passage (the roughest sea in the world), 3 days on the continent, and 3 days sailing back.
+Starting in Buenos Aires, flying to Ushuaia, 3 days sailing the Drake Passage (the roughest sea crossing in the world), 3 days on the continent, and 3 days sailing back.
 In the time since my booking the cost rose to $10,500.
 I met people who got last minute spots at the new price so I felt lucky to have booked when I did.
 It's still a similar cost to a standard Antarctic cruise, but many of those will stay on the continent longer.

 Cruises are done via expedition ships that are built to withstand icebergs.
 These have large mudrooms, dry gear, and heavy zodiac ribs to take people ashore.
 Time on the continent consists of two excursions per day, either on the water (seeing icebergs and wildlife) or landing ashore to explore on foot.
 The marathon voyage uses the first day for the race, but otherwise follows the same format.
 My price had the most basic shared room which is still very nice, but you can spend a small fortune for anything up to a private room with a balcony.